krao2099/HACKNCSTATE_PROJECT/README.md

 3. Ensure that no other process is running on port 80.
 Then run ```docker compose up```
 4. Wait for start up then navigate to [localhost](http://localhost/)

 *Note: Sample data has been hardcoded into /database/init.sql.
-Start on line 46*
+Starts on line 46*